v-rgrace/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ### Setup and licenses

 **Q1.
+I’m getting a connection error when I try to access the Copilot Dashboard.
+What should I do?**
+Try reassigning your employees' Copilot licenses, then wait at least 24 hours and try again.
+If you're still having issues, [file a support ticket](..//get-insights-support.md).

+**Q2.
 How does data in the Copilot Dashboard compare to usage reports in the admin center?**
 Both the Microsoft Copilot Dashboard and the admin center usage reports leverage the same underlying data set, but they're intended for different audiences.
 The Copilot Dashboard is intended for organizational leaders and technology decision makers, while the admin center report is intended for IT admins.
 Also, differences in each report’s prerequisites and time periods might cause data discrepancies.

 Differences in the data are often caused by at least one of the following: